Daniel Isn’t Real (2019)

 A rat-monkey from Skull Island turns people into zombies.
 When Lionel’s mother is infected, he tries to hold things together.
 But they fly out of control.

 I miss the days when Peter Jackson made live-action films instead of his later animated films.
-(No offensive.
+(No offense.
 His King Kong is one of my very favorite films.)
 The effects in this film are fantastic.
 And it’s very funny in a sick way.

 Dead Alive is copyrighted.
 It is available on a bare DVD.
 Strangely, that’s about it.